One day my coworkers and I were sitting around bored, and we got to discussing movies. At one point I asked if any of them had seen The Naked Jungle.

 David said that he had never heard of it, and the two other coworkers, Judy and Kevin, did not recall having seen it either.

-“Well,” I continued, “this guy Leiningen tries all sorts of ways to block the path of the ants, but the ants figure out ways around those obstacles, until it looks like he will be overwhelmed by them and eaten alive.”
+“Well,” I continued, “this guy, Leiningen, tries all sorts of ways to block the path of the ants, but the ants figure out ways around those obstacles, until it looks as though he will be overwhelmed by them and eaten alive.”

 “Were they giant ants?”
 Judy asked.

-“No,” I said, “just ordinary-sized ants, but millions of them.”
+“No,” I said, “just ordinary-sized ants, but billions of them.”